PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/README.md

 ![](img/UsingAuthentication/1.png)

 To test your game and see if it is ready for Authentication, you will have to navigate to the [Test Harness](/Documentation/Test Harness/README.md), Click *Authentication* and then *RegistrationRequest*.
 Then simply enter the desired registration details in the JSON builder for your player and hit Play.
 At this point you will see GameSparks receiving the [RegistrationRequest](/API Documentation/Request API/Authentication/RegistrationRequest.md).
 When processed, the server will send you a RegistrationResponse.

-Note: You might have to remove some additional or unwanted fields (that are auto-generated) to match the example and take note of the player you've just registered.
-This will be required for upcoming Getting Started tutorials.
+<q>**Note:** You might have to remove some additional or unwanted fields (that are auto-generated) to match the example and take note of the player you've just registered.
+This will be required for upcoming Getting Started tutorials.</q>

 ![](img/UsingAuthentication/2.png)